jasonreisman/Timeline/README.md

 #### Optional Fields

-* `num_ticks` contols the number of tickmarks along the axis between the `start` and `end` date/times (inclusive).
+* `num_ticks` controls the number of tickmarks along the axis between the `start` and `end` date/times (inclusive).
 If this field is not present, no tickmarks will be generated except for those at the `start` and `end` dates.
 * `tick_format` describes the string format of the tickmarks along the axis.
 It follows the [Python datetime formatting conventions](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior).
+Warning: Dates before 1900 can only use: %m, %M, %H, %d, %Y, %S and %YY (year with leading 0).

 #### Callouts